 State or federal mandates (e.g., FEP) may dictate that all devices approved by the U.S. Food and Drug Administration (FDA) may not be considered investigational.
 However, this policy considers specific applications of an FDA-approved device as investigational.
 Alternatively, FDA-approved devices may be assessed on the basis of their medical necessity.

 This policy was originally created in July 2004.
-A June 2005 TEC Assessment on magnetic resonance imaging‒guided focused ultrasound (MRgFUS)for symptomatic uterine leiomyomata found insufficient evidence of efficacy compared with conventional therapies.(1) The policy was updated regularly with searches of the MEDLINE database.
-The most recent literature search was performed for the period January 3, 2013 through January 6, 2014.
-Following is a summary of the literature to date on MRgFUS for the treatment of uterine fibroids and other conditions.
+A June 2005 TEC Assessment on magnetic resonance imaging‒guided focused ultrasound (MRgFUS) for symptomatic uterine leiomyomata found insufficient evidence of efficacy compared with conventional therapies.1 The policy was updated regularly with searches of the MEDLINE database.
+Most recently, the literature was reviewed through January 6, 2015.
+Following is a summary of the literature to date.

-In 2009, Taran et al reported outcomes for the hysterectomy group.(5) The Taran article did not include the original primary outcome measure, SSS scores, and instead reported findings on a different quality-of-life (QOL) measure, the Short Form-36 (SF-36); also reported were safety data.
-A significantly higher proportion of women in the hysterectomy group (82/83, 99%) reported at least 1 adverse event compared with women in the MRgFUS group (88/109, 81%).
-Pain or discomfort, adverse events associated with the gastrointestinal tract, dermatological system, nervous system, and cardiovascular system, were significantly more common in the hysterectomy group.
-However, a similar proportion reported a serious adverse event, 9 of 109 (8%) in the MRgFUS group and 8 of 83 (10%) in the hysterectomy group.
-At 6 months, there were significantly higher scores in the hysterectomy group on 2 of 8 subscales on the SF-36; scores on the remaining subscales did not differ significantly between groups.
-The SF-36 scores were subject to a multiple comparison bias; a large number of statistical comparisons were done for secondary outcomes and p values were not adjusted.
+In 2009, Taran et al reported outcomes for the hysterectomy group.(5) The Taran article did not include the original primary outcome measure, SSS scores, and instead reported findings on a different QOL measure, the 36-Item Short-Form Health Survey (SF-36); also reported were safety data.
+A significantly higher proportion of women in the hysterectomy group (82/83 [99%]) reported at least 1 adverse event (AE) compared with women in the MRgFUS group (88/109 [81%]).
+Pain or discomfort, AEs associated with the gastrointestinal tract, dermatologic system, nervous system, and cardiovascular system, were significantly more common in the hysterectomy group.
+However, a similar proportion reported a serious AE, 9 of 109 (8%) in the MRgFUS group and 8 of 83 (10%) in the hysterectomy group.
+At 6 months, there were significantly higher scores in the hysterectomy group on 2 of 8 SF-36 subscales; scores on the remaining subscales did not differ significantly between groups.
+SF-36 scores were subject to a multiple comparison bias; a large number of statistical comparisons were done for secondary outcomes and p values were not adjusted.